 - The difference between the percent of high-quality rankings for number of occurrences vs. total area reflects the higher quality of larger areas and the consideration of size when assigning ranks.

 Analysis for this indicator was based on detailed spatial data available through the Natural Heritage Information Centre.
-The areas of rare vegetation communities were summed to assess the total area of prairie and savannah, alvar and dune ecosystems in Ontario (Figure 2).
-The boundaries of vegetation communities in these rare ecosystems was overlain with the boundaries of protected areas (Provincial and National Parks, National Wildlife Areas, and Conservation Reserves) using GIS to determine the proportion of each rare ecosystem type found in protected areas.
-Rare communities in protected areas are sometimes subjected to disturbance and threats from human use, but are generally not subject to development and the same level of threats as non-protected areas.
-The total area and proportion of protected area for alvar and freshwater coastal dune communities have been refined from data originally reported in the State of Ontario’s Biodiversity 2015 report based on new survey information and refined digitized polygons based on more recently available orthophotography.
-Prairie/savannah communities assessed in this indicator are limited to those on deep soils and the analysis does not currently include prairie communities on shallow soils that are found in northwestern Ontario (‘Other Prairie’ category in Figure 1).
+The areas of rare vegetation communities were summed to assess the total area of prairie and savannah, alvar, dune and Great Lakes coastal meadow marsh ecosystems in Ontario in 2025 (Figure 2).
+The boundaries of vegetation communities in these rare ecosystems was intersected with the boundaries of Provincial and National Parks, National Wildlife Areas, and Conservation Reserves using GIS to determine the proportion of each rare ecosystem type found in protected areas.
+Rare communities in protected areas are sometimes subjected to disturbance and threats from human use but are generally not subject to development and the same level of threats as non-protected areas.

 Table 1.
 Element occurrence quality ranks assigned to vegetation communities in Ontario’s prairie, savannah, alvar and dune ecosystems.